JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 This script simplifies the process of importing and integrating UI components into your project.
 It automates several tasks, making your development workflow more efficient.

 **Key Features**
-Automated File Copying: Copies UI files from your source directory to the designated project folder (components/ui).
+Automated File Copying: Copies UI files from your source directory to the designated project folder `./components/ui` .

-Header Modification: Automatically replaces lvgl/lvgl.h with lvgl.h in all UI files.
+Header Modification: Automatically replaces `lvgl/lvgl.h` with `lvgl.h` in all UI files.

 CMake Integration: Helps you manage the build process by checking for and optionally replacing CMakeLists.txt with a default template.